obidea/semantika-example/example/README.md

 ### Installation

 The `empdb` database is available in H2 engine.
-To use the database, download the zip and unpack it:
+To run the database:
 ```
 $ cd path/to/h2-semantika
 $ ./h2.sh